Bates Technical College: Community relations

 Bates has been a part of the Puget Sound community for nearly 80 years.
 The college has partnerships with businesses and industry organizations, both locally and internationally The student body and employees are involved in public events, hosted at Bates and throughout the community, including an annual Veterans Day Celebration, the Martin Luther King, Jr. Celebration, and a Disability Awareness Day.

+Rankings

+In 2018, Forbes ranked Bates in the top 20 two-year trade schools.